 Adding wood effect furniture is another excellent way to turn your bathroom into a calming, serene space.
 A bordalino oak or molina ash wood is much less harsh than white and adds a rustic, cosy feel.

 Adding hygge to your bathroom is all about creating a cosy, soothing ambiance and a simple, but very effective, way of doing this is with lighting.
-Dimmable lights are a great option as they give you plenty of light when you need it, but also offer the option of soothing mood lighting to help you relax and unwind.
+Dimmable lights or downlights are a great option as they give you plenty of light when you need it, but also offer the option of soothing mood lighting to help you relax and unwind.

 Candles are another effective way to add atmospheric mood lighting; try adding a few on your windowsill or on the edge of your bath (provided that it’s safe to do so, of course.
 Don’t burn your house down for the sake of hygge!)
 Not only will they add to the warm, cosy atmosphere, scented candles will add a gorgeous smell to the room.
 Peak relaxation!